timsilber/recipe_japanese-curry/README.md

 ![potato](assets/add-potatoes.png)

 <hr>
-If your braise needs more time, remove the vegetable pot from heat until braise is complete.
+⚠️ If your braise needs more time, remove the vegetable pot from heat until the braise is complete.

+⚠️ If a lot of fat rendered during the braise, you might want to skim some off before proceeding.
 <hr>

 5. Transfer meat and braising liquid to the pot.
-I usually use a slotted spoon to move the meat into the vegetable pot, then pour the braising liquid in directly.
+I move the meat into the vegetable pot first using a slotted spoon, then pour the braising liquid in directly.

 ![add meat](assets/add-braise-meat-and-liquid.png)

 <hr>
-Your braising liquid should be sufficient to mostly submerge everything.
+ℹ️ Your braising liquid should be sufficient to mostly submerge everything.
 You can add a splash or two of water as needed, but I'd refrain if possible -- it dilutes the flavor and thickness of the curry.
 <hr>

 6. Bring to a boil, then immediately reduce to a simmer.